 It provides you with everything you need to hide torrenting from your ISP.

-- When you log in to a VPN server, your IP address is replaced with the server’s address.
+- When you log in to a VPN server, your IP address is replaced with the servers.
 As a result, no one will be able to see your true address in the torrent client.

 - A VPN connects your computer to the VPN server through a secure “tunnel.”
 Because of the VPN’s encryption, all traffic that passes over it is fully indecipherable to your ISP.